ethanjli/liquid-handling-robotics/docs/source/design/protocol.rst

 - An ASCII-based transport layer is simplest and runs with the least memory overhead on the peripheral.
 It allows a user (acting in place of the host application and presentation layers) to send commands and receive responses via a host computer's serial console directly, without any additional software.
 - A Firmata-based transport layer enables the peripheral to communicate with host controller software which requires using Firmata to connect to the Arduino.

+The transport layer specifies a character marking the end of a packet; the transport layer may also optionally specify a character or character sequence marking the start of a packet.

 ASCII-Based Transport
 ~~~~~~~~~~~~~~~~~~~~~